MicrosoftDocs/learn/learn-pr/wwl-mba/azure-in-action/includes/4-demo--azure-devops.md

 ## Automation and integration benefits of Azure DevOps

-First, let’s hear from Sachin Hridayraj, Microsoft Senior Product Marketing Manager, Azure Marketing, about how Azure DevOps can help you deliver value at a faster speed.

 :::row:::

 ![Icon indicating play video](../media/video-icon.png)

 :::column span="1":::

- Watch this video from Hridayraj to learn about the automation and integration benefits of Azure DevOps.
+ First, let’s hear from Sachin Hridayraj, Microsoft Senior Product Marketing Manager, Azure Marketing, about how Azure DevOps can help you deliver value at a faster speed.
+Watch this video to learn about the automation and integration benefits of Azure DevOps.

 :::column-end:::
 :::row-end:::